HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/presentation_designer/usage/context_preview.md

 ### RTL/LTR Support

-Context Preview supports right-to-left (RTL) and left-to-right (LTR) text directions.
+Canvas Context Preview supports right-to-left (RTL) and left-to-right (LTR) text directions.

 **How to Use:**

 1. Select a context
 2. Toggle the RTL switch in the header
 3. Content elements adjust their text direction
 4. Layout mirrors appropriately
 5. The selected context remains active

 **Supported Languages:**

 - Arabic, Hebrew (RTL)
 - All other languages (LTR)

 ### Canvas Dimensions and Zoom

 **Dimension Controls:**

 - Width and Height inputs
 - Predefined sizes (Desktop, Tablet, Mobile)
 - Rotate button for orientation change

 **Context Behavior:**

 - ✅ Selected context persists when changing dimensions
 - ✅ Content values remain mapped correctly
 - ✅ Zoom level does not affect context mapping